NatiG25/riyadh-season/README.md

 # Capstone-Project

-> Join us for this festival, 'Riyadh Season', in Riyadh.

-In this project I designed a two pages, home & about.
-Both pages are responsive along with creating a whole sectoin using DOM manuplation.
+> For this project I created along with designed two pages, home & about page.
+I used DOM manupliation as well as bootstrap.

 ## Built With